Foiling sailboats racing in SailGP

 The Teams

-• Australia SailGP Team: Led by Tom Slingsby, Australia is a dominant force in SailGP, known for their exceptional teamwork and consistent podium finishes.
+• Bonds Flying Ross SailGP Team: Led by Tom Slingsby, Australia is a dominant force in SailGP, known for their exceptional teamwork and consistent podium finishes.

-• Mubadala Brazil SailGP Team: Making their debut, the Brazilian team, helmed by two-time Olympic champion Martine Grael, aims to make an immediate impact.
+• Mubadala Brazil SailGP Team: The Brazilian team, helmed by two-time Olympic champion Martine Grael, is the first team to have a female driver.

 • Emirates Great Britain SailGP Team: Skippered by Dylan Fletcher, the British team brings Olympic-level expertise and a reputation for resilience on the water.

-• France SailGP Team: Helmed by Quentin Delapierre, the French team blends precision sailing and tactical acumen to aim for top spots.
+• DS Automobiles SailGP Team France: Helmed by Quentin Delapierre, the French team blends precision sailing and tactical acumen to aim for top spots.

 • Switzerland SailGP Team: Skippered by Sébastien Schneiter, the Swiss team continues to refine its performance in pursuit of better results.